epadam/CNN-AV1-intra-encoder/source/performance.rst

 **(top) model 1, (bottom) model 2**

-It can be seen that

-Mix qp won't work since the distribution is averaged (check if the model only always prediction none or split)

-But if the model is really telling the difference between classes not the distribution, mixed qp may work, but this may leads to much work.
+It can be seen that, compared to the accuracy of trimmed data set, this can increase the prediction accuracy for noe and split

 ---------------------------------------------
 Comparison between seperate qp and mixed qps